-Here are just a few of the reasons why life is better when it's alcohol-free:
+Here are just a few of the reasons why my life is better when it's alcohol-free:

-2. Your looks improve.
+2. My looks improved.
 Alcohol is responsible for puffiness in the face, sunken eyes, premature aging of the skin, and a dull complexion.
-Becoming a non-drinker will result in healthier looking skin and brighter eyes.
+Becoming a non-drinker resulted in healthier looking skin and brighter eyes.

-6. You find out who you really are.
+6. I found out who I really am.
 Alcohol has such a powerful effect on the body and mind that it’s impossible to find out who you are when you’re regularly getting sloshed.
 It's only with living alcohol-free that true self-discovery becomes a possibility.
 By learning to know yourself better, you have a fighting chance of finding out what you want from life, as well as all that you're capable of achieving.

-7. You feel good about your life.
+7. I feel good about my life.
 When you're permanently sober, your choices are always your own; alcohol-free living means never waking up again crippled with regret and shame.
 And that is priceless.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.